bob4o-afk/SparkBot/README.md

 ## License

 The SparkBot project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.

-## Acknowledgements

-We would like to thank the open-source community for their invaluable contributions, as well as the creators of Wall-E for inspiring this project.

----

-Please note that this is a fictional description for the purpose of the exercise, and no actual robot or repository exists.